cube3power/atsd/rule-engine/notifications/custom-circleci.md

 | Endpoint URL | `https://circleci.com/api/v1.1/project/github/<GITHUB_USER>/${project_name}/tree/${branch}` |
 | Headers | `Accept: application/json` |

-Modify the `Endpoint URL` by replacing the `<GITHUB_USER>` field with your github user name.
+Modify the `Endpoint URL` by replacing the `<GITHUB_USER>` field with your GitHub user name.

 The `Endpoint URL` should look as follows: `https://circleci.com/api/v1.1/project/github/axibase/${project_name}/tree/${branch}`

-Enter the Circle CI user token into the `Username` field and leave the `Password` field empty.
+Enter the Circle CI user token into the `Username` field but leave the `Password` field empty.

-Keep the `${project_name}` and `${branch}` placeholders in the URL path so that one can customize them in the rule editor.
-This would allow you to trigger builds for different projects using the same web notification.
+Keep the `${project_name}` and `${branch}` placeholders in the URL path so that they may be customized in the rule editor.
+This will allow you to trigger builds for different projects using the same web notification.

 ### Payload